Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Results

 We conducted an additional simulation study to investigate numeric inconsistencies that may arise when fitting multiple model parameters.
 As before, we simulated 1000 unique models and datasets of size $n \in \{50, 100, 500, 1000\}$ from Gaussian ARMA$(p, q)$ models for $(p, q) \in \{1, 2, 3\}^2$.
 To avoid models with parameter redundancies, we ensured a minimum distance of 0.1 between all roots of $\Phi(x)$ and $\Theta(x)$ and excluded models with coefficients near boundary conditions.
 For each dataset, AIC tables were created for model sizes $(p, q) \in \{0, 1, 2, 3\}^2$.

 The single parameter initialization approach resulted in AIC table inconsistencies in $45.6\%$ of the simulated datasets.
 Although our proposed algorithm significantly mitigates this issue, it does not guarantee that all model likelihoods are fully maximized.
-This is illustrated in Figure~\ref{fig:AICtabRes}, where a non-zero percentage of AIC tables remain inconsistent, even as the algorithm's stopping criterion grows.
-The ARMA$(1, 1)$ panel in Figure~\ref{fig:AICtabRes} illustrates the increasing difficulty of parameter estimation when dealing with parameter redundancies.
+This is illustrated in Fig~\ref{fig:AICtabRes}, where a non-zero percentage of AIC tables remain inconsistent, even as the algorithm's stopping criterion grows.
+The ARMA$(1, 1)$ panel in Fig~\ref{fig:AICtabRes} illustrates the increasing difficulty of parameter estimation when dealing with parameter redundancies.
 In such cases, it is often necessary to adjust additional parameters in the numeric optimization routine.
 For example, our R implementation of the algorithm relies on the generic BFGS optimizer in the \code{stats::optim} function.
 Modifying the optimization method or the default hyperparameters can lead to improved fits or faster convergence rates.
-While the default parameters of the numeric optimizer are generally adequate, increasing the maximum number of algorithmic iterations can be beneficial.
+While the default parameters of the numeric optimizer are generally adequate, increasing the maximum number of algorithmic iterations can be beneficial for fully maximizing the likelihood for challenging models and data.

 The contemporary approach of using AIC---or any other information based criteria---to select model order involves fitting unnecessarily large models, leading to parameter redundancies that complicate likelihood optimization.
-The use of AIC for ARMA model order selection has theoretical support, particularly for forecasting, as ARMA models inspired the original AIC paper \citep{aic74}.
+The use of AIC for ARMA model order selection has theoretical support, particularly for forecasting, as ARMA models inspired the original AIC paper \cite{aic74}.
 However, without proper likelihood maximization, a strategy that considers only a single parameter initialization may not truly minimize AIC.
 In this framework, likelihood maximization and over-parameterization are interconnected: all candidate models must be maximized for likelihood, or users risk selecting over-parameterized models that fail to minimize the intended information criterion.
+For the current study, the choice of AIC versus other popular information criteria such as the corrected AIC (AICC) or Bayesian information criterion (BIC) is unimportant: all of these approaches rely on proper optimization of the likelihood function, which is the problem we are addressing here.